-B.Sc (Hons.) with Majors in Economics & Minors in Media Studies
+BSc (Hons.) with Major in Economics & Minor in Media Studies

-Areas: Economics, Micro and Macro Economics, Management, Accounting, Banking, Finance, Development, Trade, Econometrics, Financial Markets
+Areas: Economics, Microeconomics and Macroeconomics, Management, Banking, Finance, Development, Trade, Econometrics, Financial Markets, Mass Media, Marketing, New Media Technologies, Digital Photography, Journalism

-Career Paths: Banking and Financial Sector, Commerce and industry, Research organizations, Regulatory Bodies, Planning and Development Institutions, Non-Governmental Organizations
+Career Paths: Media research, Media Marketing, journalism, publishing, New Media Development, Banking and Financial Sector, Commerce and industry, Research organizations, Regulatory Bodies, Planning and Development Institutions, Non-Governmental Organizations.

 1. 75% of the tuition fees for all students securing 90% or higher marks in intermediate or 3As in A levels (continued or awarded conditional on maintaining 3.8 or higher CGPA with full workload)